Do you know who the Pope is?

 Where is the Pope’s house?

 Since 1870, the papal residence has been transferred to the Apostolic Palace in Vatican City.
 This is where the popes have lived from Pius IX to Benedict XVI.
+Following Benedict XVI, Pope Francis chose to live outside of the Apostolic Palace due to his desire to lead a regular life, one that consists of humility and relating to the common man.

 When was the Vatican Palace built?